learn-co-students/oo-basics-v-000/README.md

      # ./spec/01_book_spec.rb:48:in `block (3 levels) in <top (required)>'
 ```

-I really have no clue how in the world my array would magically contain "Thriller",
+From reading this test output alone, we can't determine how or why our GENRES constant could contain the string "Thriller",
 so let's look at the specific test to figure out what's going on.
 From lines 41-52 in
 `spec/01_book_spec.rb`: